GeneZC/MiniMA/README.md

 ## 🕰️ Updates

+[2023/11/15] Wait, what!?
+MiniMA2 is on the way!
+Just stay tuned ; ) The release is scheduled at the begining of year 2024 and hopefully it could be timely.

-[2023/11/14] For models <= 3B on [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), MiniMA surpasses ShearedLLaMA-2.7B and ranks #14, and MiniChat (potentially with data contamination) surpasses Phi1.5 and ranks #2.
+[2023/11/14] For models <= 3B on [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), MiniMA surpasses ShearedLLaMA-2.7B and ranks #14, and MiniChat (potentially with unidentified data contamination) surpasses Phi1.5 and ranks #2.

 <img src="./assets/llmboard.png" alt="llmboard" width="700" />